 Human nature.
 I’m interested in how it’s influenced by biology, society, current political, economic, cultural and religious conditions.

-Observing people’s relationships with each other and with their environment, inspires me a lot.
+Observing people’s relationships with each other and with their environment inspires me a lot.

 Why is it that we are gradually alienating ourselves from nature.
-How rules of behaviour that we’ve implemented ourselves, affect our daily lives?
+How rules of behavior that we’ve implemented ourselves, affect our daily lives?
 How can we be capable of great noble causes and at the same time be authors of worst atrocities?

 Can we achieve happiness and balanced life as species or are we designed to self-destruct?

 What is art to you?